Jerick-1380/A-Ramble-about-the-Undergraduate-Computational-Finance-Courses-at-CMU/README.md

 <img src="https://img.freepik.com/premium-vector/personal-finance-cartoon_24640-41281.jpg" width="400" height="280">

-Obviously, a lot of people have heard quant as a career, how it makes a lot of money, and people who are STEM-inclined should definitely try it out.
+Obviously, a lot of people have heard about quant as a career, how it makes a lot of money, and people who are STEM-inclined should definitely try it out.
 As a CMU student, you probably heard of **21-270: Introduction to Mathematical Finance**.
 It introduces you to the ideas of quant finance, it satisfies as an elective for a lot of math concentrations, and is the stepping stone if you want to major or minor in computational finance.

 Honestly, I had no idea what the course was about until I took it.
 The only things I knew about it was that there was a 3 digit waitlist for the course.
-Since it was offered again in the summer, a lot of my friends took it, i decided to take it as well.
-Since the course descriptions are kind of outdated, I'm just here to ramble a bit about what the courses are like so y'all have an idea of whether to take them.
+Since it was offered again in the summer, a lot of my friends took it during the spring, so i decided to take it as well.
+Since the course descriptions are kind of outdated, I'm just here to ramble a bit about what the courses are like so y'all get an idea of whether to take them.

 ## What is Computational Finance about?